Flutter Entertainment Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Flutter Entertainment PLC announced the acquisition and cancellation of its own ordinary shares as part of a share buyback program, aiming to repurchase up to $245 million worth of shares by the end of 2025.
-This move is part of a broader strategy to buy back $5 billion in shares, potentially impacting the company’s market positioning and shareholder value.
+Flutter Entertainment PLC announced the acquisition and cancellation of its ordinary shares as part of a share buyback program.
+This move is part of their strategy to repurchase up to $245 million worth of shares by the end of 2025, aligning with a broader intention to buy back $5 billion of shares.
+The transactions were executed through Davy Securities and are expected to impact the company’s share capital structure, potentially enhancing shareholder value.

 More about Flutter Entertainment PLC